lakorede74/Advanced-Retail-Analytics-Data-Modeling-with-PostgreSQL-Supabase-/README.md

 This project focuses on building production-ready data layer for advanced retail profitability, product mix, cohort analysis and product segmentation using PostgreSQL hosted on Supabase.

 Supabase is used as the managed PostgreSQL cloud backend, enabling secure remote access, scalable storage, and seamless integration with external analytics platforms such as Looker Studio and Power BI.
->The goal of this project is to create an optimized analytical SQL layer that can easily be consumed by downstream BI tools
+>The goal of this project is to create an optimized analytical SQL layer that can easily be consumed by downstream BI tools.
+[Click here to see]()

 ## Dataset
 Source: https://www.dunnhumby.com/source-files